Apps that make life more accessible

 CinemApp lets you search for cinemas and book tickets.

-Passenger Assistance app (National Rail)
+Passenger Assistance app for National Rail.

 Sociability app helps you find accessible places.